scivision-gallery/cryoEM-object-detection/README.md

 To run the notebook on your local machine:

 * Open your terminal
-* Check your conda install with `conda --version`.
+* Check your conda installation with `conda --version`.
 If you don't have conda, install it by following [these instructions](https://docs.conda.io/en/latest/miniconda.html)
 * Clone this repository `https://github.com/scivision-gallery/cryoEM-object-detection.git`
 * Change directory to the cloned repository, `cd cryoEM-object-detection`
 * Install the dependencies, `conda env create -f environment.yml`